Union Pacific (UNP) Q1 2017 Results - Earnings Call Transcript

 Lance M. Fritz - Union Pacific Corp.

 I'll take a stab at that and then we'll let either Rob or Cam add some technicolor.
-So $3.1 billion for the year remains $3.1 billion.
-Of course, there are moving parts in there but that's what we're expecting for our full year.
+So our $3.1 billion for the year remains $3.1 billion.
+Of course, there are moving parts in there, but that's what we're expecting for our full year.
 As we look forward, the moving parts again are about $2 billion of replacement capital annually.
 We don't see much that changes that dramatically over time in order to maintain a really robust network.
-Positive train control is coming towards the end of its significant capital spend as we finally implement in the entirety of the project by 2018 and then work through 2020 to get the bugs kicked out and get it operating properly.
+Positive train control is coming towards the end of its significant capital spend as we finally implement in its entirety of the project by 2018 and then work through 2020 to get the bugs kicked out and get it operating properly.

 After that, it's all about growth and safety and productivity targeted investments.
-Rob's also talked about a ballpark of 15% of revenue and I don't think there's much that we see that takes us off those numbers.
+Rob's also talked about a ballpark of 15% of revenue, and I don't think there's much that we see that takes us off those numbers.

 Robert M. Knight, Jr. - Union Pacific Corp.

 Yeah, I would just reiterate that, Jeff, that that 15% is probably the best.
 Again, that's not how we build our capital plan.
-But that's the best way to kind of think about how we're thinking about it.
+That's the best way to kind of think about how we're thinking about it.
 But I would also just to Lance's comments that we are pleased with the disciplined approach we've brought to the capital planning process.
 And, in fact, our $3.1 billion is down about $1.2 billion on an annualized basis from the last couple of years.

 Jeffrey A. Kauffman - Aegis Capital Corp.